neanadelrio/lets-shop-api-capstone/README.md

 ## Functionality
 The app's functionality includes:
 * The option to input your current or future location.
-* The app returns a google map indicating stores nearby or near targeted input location.
+* The app returns a Foursquare results indicating stores nearby or near targeted input location.
 * The app returns current weather from your location input.
 * A 'Go Back' button that takes you back to the main screen.